» Gallery Events

 Free with gallery entrance ticket.

-Wednesday 3rd June: Musicians from the Royal College of Music's Historical Performance Department perform baroque music by Telemann, Boismortier and others.
-Fatima Lahham on recorders; Elin White on baroque violin; Guillermo Martinez on viola da gamba; Catriona McDermid on baroque bassoon; Thomas Allery on harpsichord.
+Wednesday 3rd June: Musicians from the Royal College of Music's Historical Performance Department.
+Baroque music by Blavet, Bach and Telemann.
+Fatima Lahham on recorders; Elin White on baroque violin; Thomas Allery on harpsichord.

 Saturday 6th June: Richard McKenzie on lute.
 Music by Porro, Vidal, Sor and various other composers.